phfix/go-graphql-client/README.md

 #### Custom WebSocket client

-By default the subscription client uses [nhooyr WebSocket client](https://github.com/nhooyr/websocket).
-If you need to customize the client, or prefer using [Gorilla WebSocket](https://github.com/gorilla/websocket), let's follow the Websocket interface and replace the constructor with `WithWebSocket` method:
+By default, the subscription client uses [nhooyr WebSocket client](https://github.com/nhooyr/websocket).
+If you need to customize the client or prefer using [Gorilla WebSocket](https://github.com/gorilla/websocket), let's follow the WebSocket interface and replace the constructor with `WithWebSocket` method:

 ```go
 // WebsocketHandler abstracts WebSocket connection functions